 - Not ideal for highly innovative projects without precedent

 How to mitigate: triangulate using multiple methods, validate assumptions with subject matter experts, and run quick representative bottom-up checks.
+Many large projects still face overruns and delays, which is why early ROM clarity and ongoing refinement matter3.

 Real-world examples (with tools you can use)